Review: Villiers & The Villains – The American Bar, Belfast

 Perhaps my favourite song from Music Confound the Machines is The 1979 Situation – an elusive number since it isn’t exactly clear what that situation is.
 My guess is that it has something to do with the rise of Thatcher – but who knows?
 Tony remains tight-lipped.

-I felt incredibly lucky to be there for the birth of a new track which was a sort of hymn to the faithful there gathered; “The Villains and Villainettes, dancing in the sunshine, outside the American Bar, a tiny revolution.”
+I felt incredibly lucky to be there for the birth of a new track which was a sort of hymn to the faithful there gathered; “The Villains and Villainettes, dancing in the sunshine, outside the American Bar, Planning revolution.”
 The devoted finally have their own anthem – and how exciting to be part of it!

 Unsurprisingly, Red Wine and Reefer had one of the most enthusiastic responses of the night.
 I wouldn’t like to cast any aspersions, but many of the people in attendance, both onstage and off, look like they might have had their fair share of both.
 Reminiscent of Dylan’s Outlaw Blues in the lyric, “I’ve got my guitar humming, I’ve got for good luck my black suit,” this is a rabblerousing song and brought everyone to their feet.